olivier-boisard/french_tarot/README.md

 Results are summed-up in this
 [Google Sheet](https://docs.google.com/spreadsheets/d/1jKxKGcHZPYEbEqXDQn-Qwko9_F8PxJigzj90CC79uZk/edit?usp=sharing).
 The network that trains the fastest is back_home, without any learning rate policy.
-During the last 1000 episodes of the training, the neural network decided to take the game (TODO XX)% of the times, which means the aforementioned expectations are not met and we need further experimentation.
+During the last 1000 episodes of the training, the neural network decided to take the game 38% of the times, which means the aforementioned expectations are not met yet and we need further experimentation.

 # TODO
 1. implement DQN-based agents for each phase and train them